East Coast Heritage Rail: The Cockatoo Run

-Current & Former Locomotive Fleet
+Current and former locomotive fleet

-421 Class
+421 class

 The 421 class are a class of diesel locomotives built by Clyde Engineering, Granville for the Department of Railways New South Wales in 1965/66.
 All 10 were withdrawn from service in December 1986 and January 1987 and put in store at Junee Railway Workshop, even though some had only recently been overhauled.

 In December 2009, 42101 was transferred from the Goulburn Rail Heritage Centre to Eveleigh Railway Workshops for restoration by 3801 Limited.
-After being fitted with refurbished traction motors at Chullora Railway Workshops in October 2011, it returned to Eveleigh to be restored back to operational condition in March 2012.
+After being fitted with refurbished traction motors at Chullora Railway Workshops in October 2011, it returned to Eveleigh to be restored back to operational condition in March 2012.42101 is presently out of service.

-44 Class
+44 class

-Built between 1957 and 1968 by AE Goodwin for express passenger and freight train haulage.
+The 44 class are a class of diesel locomotives built between 1957 and 1968 by AE Goodwin for express passenger and freight train haulage.
 4401 is a member of Transport Heritage NSW's heritage collection and was in 3801 Limited's custody from 1995 to 2017.

-45 Class
+45 class

 Built in 1962 by AE Goodwin for main line passenger and freight train haulage, this class of locomotive is renowned for its heavy haulage ability.
 4501 was hired to 3801 Limited by Goodwin Alco Pty Ltd.

-48 Class
+48 class

 Built in 1961 by AE Goodwin for branch line passenger and freight train haulage, this class of locomotive is capable of running on all NSW rail lines.
 4833 was a regular performer on the Cockatoo Run, hired to 3801 Limited by Goodwin Alco Pty Ltd.

-49 Class
+49 class

 Built between 1962 and 1964 by Clyde Engineering for branch line passenger and freight train haulage, this class of locomotive is capable of running on all NSW rail lines.
 4918 was a regular performer on the Cockatoo Run, but was also used for mainline tours.
 4918 was owned by 3801 Limited until sold to Dorrigo Steam Railway and Museum Ltd. in 2017.
 It also owned 4908 until sold 2007.

-73 Class
+73 class

 The 73 class are a diesel-hydraulic shunting locomotive built by Walkers Limited, Maryborough for the New South Wales Government Railways between 1970 and 1973.
 7344 is a member of the Transport Heritage NSW's heritage collection and was in 3801 Limited's custody at the Eveleigh Railway Workshops until 2017.
 It was a regular performer on the Cockatoo Run for many years with 7333.
 7344 was retroceded to Transport Heritage NSW and in 2019 was offered for placement with other groups through expressions of interest and was subsequently placed into the hands of the Rail Motor Society at Paterson, New South Wales.